Cyber Help, Inc.

 It is the policy of CHI, when CHI deems it appropriate based on the circumstances and at its discretion, to suspend or delete accounts which may have infringed or repeatedly infringe the IPR of CHI or others.

-Therefore, we (CHI) have developed this Intellectual Property Policy (IPP).
+Therefore, CHI has developed this Intellectual Property Policy (IPP).
 This policy is in effect for all services provided by CHI including, but not limited to, chat rooms, e-mail, and http served space, regardless of the 'chat site' or 'web site' through which those services may be offered or accessed.

 - As stated in the Conditions of Use, each user of CHI service is responsible for all content that they transmit to or receive from servers operated by CHI, whether they pay to use those servers or not.
 Users of CHI service may have their access terminated if they violate the Conditions of Use.